uvayankee/elevatormodel/README.md

 - [x] Elevator needs to open doors after it arrives at the destination floor
 - [x] Elevator needs to close doors before it starts moving
 - [x] Elevator needs to more one floor at a time (actionlog for now)
-- [ ] Elevator needs to be callable to a floor
+- [x] Elevator needs to be callable to a floor
+- [ ] Elevator needs to stop on floors it is called to if they are on the way (request for same direction)
+- [ ] Elevator needs to prioritize current passengers over calls
 - [ ] Elevator needs a bank with external call buttons
 - [ ] Elevator bank represents all floors
 - [ ] Elevator bank can hold multiple elevators